cycjasmine616/Recruitment-exercise-LLM-YouTube-landscape-tracker/REPORT.md

 - **Transcript Success Rate**: None of the 25 videos returned usable.
 This forced the system to rely on titles and descriptions.

 ## Experimental Results
-The pipeline successfully classify 25 videos from 17 channels into 9 LLMs topics.
-Also channel relationship analysis reveals four groupings, they are a technical education group, a practical tutorials group, a general AI Enthusiasts group and an Enterprise & Industry group.
+The pipeline successfully classified  25 videos from 17 channels into 9 LLMs topics.
+Also the channel relationship analysis reveals four groupings, they are a technical education group, a practical tutorials group, a general AI Enthusiasts group and an Enterprise & Industry group.
+Each group talks about LLMs in different way which is reflected by the similarity.
-However, it is failed to have the AI transcript of the videos or reliable caption due to YouTube API restrictions,  therefore the column of "What They Said About LLMs"" is replaced by the titles and the videos' descriptions.
+However, it is unsccessful to have the AI transcript of the videos or reliable caption due to the YouTube API restrictions, therefore the column of "What They Said About LLMs"" is replaced by the titles and the videos' descriptions.